Efficient Unlearning with Privacy Guarantees: Introduction

 \section{Introduction}

-Personal data are commonly used to train machine learning (ML) models.
-However, due to privacy concerns, individuals can request the removal of their data used to train a model.
-The legal basis for these requests is the right to be forgotten, which is guaranteed by several data protection regulations, such as the European Union's General Data Protection Regulation (GDPR~\cite{GDPR}), the California Consumer Privacy Act (CCPA~\cite{CCPA}), and the recently approved European AI Act~\cite{euaiact}.
+Due to privacy concerns, individuals can request the removal of their personal data commonly used to train machine learning (ML) models.
+The legal basis for these requests is the right to be forgotten, which is recognized by several data protection regulations, such as the European Union's General Data Protection Regulation (GDPR~\cite{GDPR}), the California Consumer Privacy Act (CCPA~\cite{CCPA}) and the recently approved European AI Act~\cite{euaiact}.
 In particular, this right remains valid even if the user initially consented to the use of their data for ML.

-State-of-the-art privacy attacks against trained ML models have shown that it is not only possible to discover whether a particular item was part of the training data (through membership inference attacks~\cite{shokri2017membership,carlini2022membership}), but the training data themselves can be reconstructed (partially or totally) from the model using reconstruction attacks~\cite{balle2022reconstructing,wang2023reconstructing,geiping2020inverting}.
-Hence, forgetting one item in the training data requires modifying the models trained on those data.